Separate names with a comma.

 that's exactly true! great with a Power Station, great without it.

 I've owned and gigged with brown face, black face and silver face 50 what Bassman heads.
 They're all fantastic amps.
-If you can never get them loud enough, as in playing with a live band in a club, they will royally reward you.
+If you can ever get them loud enough, as in playing with a live band in a club, they will royally reward you.

 I just picked up a 2x10 cab.
 Sounds great with my 66 Bassman and it’s quite portable compared to its original 2x12, although the stock cab sounds amazing in its own right.
 Bassmans are fun, get them up past 4 and they get into Marshall country.
 4 is way too loud for my purposes though.
 Attenuated at 7 sounds crunchy as hell.